Taz (wrestler): Rise to superstardom (1995–1996)

-Following his neck injury, Taz made appearances with The Steiner Brothers, even standing in their corner during matches with The Eliminators and getting physical with Jason.
+Following his neck injury, Taz made appearances with the Steiner Brothers, even standing in their corner during matches with The Eliminators and getting physical with Jason.
 It was at the November to Remember event, when Taz turned heel and joined up with referee Bill Alfonso.
 Working as the special referee for Alfonso's match with ECW commissioner Tod Gordon, Taz refused to count to three and assaulted Gordon, then making the count for Alfonso.
 In his post-match promo, he claimed that no one was looking after him while he was injured and that no one cared (though Heyman was still paying him, the kayfabe story was that he had been forgotten and that Alfonso was the one helping him keep food on his family's table).
 He was also angry that Sabu was brought back in that very night.
+He would later credit the neck injury, which caused him to spiral into a depression, with helping him develop the Taz character when booker Paul Heyman told him to turn his real life frustration into an on-screen persona.

-Taz returned to the ring on December 19, 1995 at Holiday Hell with a new look and wrestling style.
+Taz returned to the ring on December 19, 1995, at Holiday Hell with a new look and wrestling style.
 The new character had him clad in a black and orange singlet and exhibiting a more physically intense in-ring style, focusing his offense on mat wrestling and suplexes (inspired by working with The Steiner Brothers), which announcer Joey Styles dubbed Taz-Plexes, earning him the nickname "The Human Suplex Machine".
 He also debuted his Tazmission/Katahajime finishing maneuver, causing opponents to tap out to signal their submission as in mixed martial arts instead of nodding their head or vocally saying "yes".
 This quirk was soon picked up by other companies throughout the country.
 Heading into the summer, Taz began feuding with Tommy Dreamer, joining up with Brian Lee to face Dreamer and Terry Gordy and later Dreamer and "Dr. Death" Steve Williams.
 Taz also developed a friendship with The Eliminators, based on mutual respect, and they occasionally involved themselves in his matches.
 Perry Saturn and Taz were both trainers at ECW's House of Hardcore wrestling school.
 For a while, some of the students, including Mako and Chris Chetti, would accompany Taz and Alfonso to the ring as a faction known as Team Taz.